 If you like cars but you don’t quite have the space for a full-time job, then there are options in the short-term that can work for you, too.
 Valets don’t just drive, of course.
 They’re particularly good for those who have standards of personal interaction and customer service above the norm, as well.
 If you get a valet position in the right place, you might even spend a little time behind the wheels of some cars you’ve always wanted to drive.

 A love of driving and cars can be more than a hobby.
 It can be the first step in the right direction of your new career.
-We hope this article has helped you reconsider just what might be your dream job environment.
+We hope this car lovers career topic has helped you reconsider just what might be your dream job environment.